 At that time Cyprus became part of District 195, which included Egypt, Lebanon, and other countries in the Middle East.

 A long time-gap intervened between the establishment of the first Rotary Club in Cyprus and the second, possibly due to the Second World War.
 However, the Island’s second Rotary Club, Limassol, was established in 1951, followed by the Rotary Club of Larnaca in 1953 – which was organised by the then Rotarian Mayor of Larnaca Zenon Pierides who had been one of the founder members of the Nicosia club and who later served as Director of Rotary International.

 At about the same time, work started on the establishment of the Rotary Club of Famagusta, which received its charter in 1954.

 There followed another pause of fifteen years and in 1969 Paphos acquired its own Rotary Club, to be followed next year, in 1970, by Kyrenia.

-Today there are nineteen Rotary Clubs in Cyprus, each of which has carried out a wealth of projects in its community and overseas.
+Today there are twenty Rotary Clubs in Cyprus, each of which has carried out a wealth of projects in its community and overseas.

 You can find details of these Clubs and their projects on their websites, which are listed on the right.

 In addition to the Rotary Clubs that there are a number of Inner Wheel Clubs for the ladies of Rotarians and also Rotaract Clubs and Interact Clubs catering for the youth of the Island.